 |This coverage is required and complements students' regular U.S. primary health insurance coverage.|

 |This fee represents the housing provided during the program.|

-Professor Dimitrios Goulias, Faculty Program Director, has already lead 5 successful study abroad programs related to Sustainability in Europe.
+Professor Dimitrios Goulias, Program Leader, has already lead more than 10 successful study abroad programs related to Sustainability and Infrastructure in Czech Republic, Greece, and Italy.
 His expertise, research and teaching are directly linked to sustainability and infrastructure condition assessment and design, use of recycled and reclaimed materials and techniques.
 Prof. Goulias has a BS/MS degree from Italy, and MS and PhD degrees from the US.
 Over the years Professor Goulias has established strong interaction and cooperation with faculty from European Universities as well as professionals with similar interests.

 As a part of this program, you will engage in the following activities:

-- Visit sustainable showcase infrastructures like the Fiat Lingoto Industrial Building, Porta Susa Metro Station, Foster Building, Verde 22 (residential complex), and other green buildings and other examples.
+- Visit unique sustainable showcase infrastructures like the Fiat Lingoto Industrial Building, Porta Susa Metro Station, Foster Building, Verde 22 (residential complex), and other green buildings and roadway examples;